ViciousSquid/Adventure/README.md

 * Includes a story editor with full load/save support and a flowchart generator (updates in real-time)
+* Stories can be uploaded and played via main menu
-* Six example story packages are included
+* Six example stories are included
 * Story packages support images, multiple endings and conditional flags (revisiting locations can unlock additional content etc)

 [[Story format is detailed in a seperate document](STORY FORMAT.MD)](https://github.com/ViciousSquid/Adventure/blob/main/STORY%20FORMAT.MD)